lfoscari/kernel-mnist/README.txt

 is used.

-In the 'full' directory is possible to run a modified version of the algorithm on the whole MNIST dataset, technically also the version contained in MultilabelKernelPerceptron.py should work, but computes the kernel matrix before starting the training; in the case of the full MNIST dataset this matrix occupies 28.8GB, the modified version saves the matrix on the disk and not in memory.
+In the 'full' directory is possible to run a modified version of the algorithm on the whole MNIST dataset.